-Beyond the basic admissions criteria, we look for applicants who understand our unique approach to mid-career education, bring workplace experience, can commit the time and life space to two years of rigorous graduate education, and show promise in the field.
+Beyond the basic admissions criteria, we look for applicants who understand our unique approach to professional adult education, bring workplace experience, can commit the time and life space to 20 months of rigorous graduate education, and show promise in the field.
 There is no expectation of previous OD experience; members of our classes come from a wide range of backgrounds.
 GRE or GMAT are not required for admission.

 2. Can I complete the AU MSOD degree online?